tevador/RandomX/doc/vm.md

 #### Stack
 To simulate function calls, the VM uses a stack structure.
 The program interacts with the stack using the CALL and RET instructions.
 The stack has unlimited size and each stack element is 64 bits wide.

-*Although there is no explicit limit of the stack size, the maximum theoretical size of the stack is 16 MiB for a program that contains only unconditional CALL instructions (the probability of randomly generating such program is about 5×10<sup>-912</sup>).
-In reality, the stack size will rarely exceed 1 MiB.*
+*Although there is no explicit limit of the stack size, the maximum theoretical size of the stack is 16 MiB.
+Most programs will use around 4 KiB of stack.*

 #### Register file
 The VM has 8 integer registers `r0`-`r7`  and 8 floating point registers `f0`-`f7`.
-All registers are 64 bits wide.
+The integer registers are 64 bits wide.
+The floating point registers are 128 bits wide and each stores two packed double precision numbers.

 *The number of registers is low enough so that they can be stored in actual hardware registers on most CPUs.*